wenewzhang/mixin_network-nodejs-bot2/README.md

 ![mixin_network-keys](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/mixin_network-keys.png)
-Create config.js, fill the user id, sessionId, and the private key you got from dashboard.
+Create a file: config.js.
+Copy the following content into it.
+Then fill YOUR APP user id, sessionId, and the private key, you already generated them in dashboard.
 We will introduce other parameter later.
 > config.js
 ```javascript